hckrtst/cs-refresh/problems/Readme.md

 # P3 - Removing duplicates from an array
 Design an algorithm and write code to remove the duplicate characters in a string without using any additional buffer.
 > NOTE: One or two additional variables are fine.
 An extra copy of the array is not.

+# P4 - Counting specific chars
+Write a program that takes an input from user and counts blanks, tabs and newlines.